-Credit card fraud prevention
+Tips for credit card fraud prevention

 Prevent credit card skimming

+It's possible to steal information by reading the magnetic strip on the back of your credit card.
 This is known as skimming, and it occurs when someone tampers with an ATM, gas pump or similar card readers by installing a device called a skimmer.
 Once the skimmer is in place it can collect card numbers from the magnetic strip when the card is swiped.
 Thieves collect and use this information to make fraudulent purchases.

 Protect yourself by checking the card reader before swiping or inserting the magnetic strip on your card.
-Most card issuers now provide cards with chips and, if you can, use the tap feature on the card reader to complete the transaction.
+Most card issuers now provide cards with chips so, if you can, use the tap feature on the card reader to complete the transaction.
 If you do not have a card with a chip, contact your card issuer and request one.

 Beware of phishing